 Process

-Cryogenic milling, or cryo-milling, is the process of using liquid nitrogen to lower the temperate of the material and/or the milling process.
-AVEKA‘s cryogenic hammer mills can typically reduce the particle size from small pellets down to the 100s of microns.
+AVEKA uses liquid nitrogen to lower the temperature of the material and/or the milling process.
+AVEKA uses cryogenic hammer mills that can typically reduce the particle size from small pellets down to the 100s of microns.
 Cryo-milling can be used for:

 • Reducing the material temperature below its glass transition temperature (Tg), which is the point at which a polymer goes from a brittle, glassy state (low temperature) to an elastic, rubbery state (higher temperature).
 Materials below their Tg are generally friable to some degree.

 • Keeping the mill and material from overheating.
-Hard to mill materials generate a lot of heat during milling, and materials must stay below their melt temps or softening points to be friable.
+Hard to mill materials generate a lot of heat during milling, and materials must stay below their melt temperatures or softening points to be friable.

-• Temperature control to prevent hazardous decomposition in the high energy environment of the mill
+• Temperature control to prevent hazardous decomposition during impact of the mill

 • Oxygen (or other gases) exclusion to prevent degradation of the milled material when new surfaces are formed